Security Center settings

 - Security reader: Have view rights to Security Center, which includes recommendations, alerts, policy, and health, but they can't make changes.

 - Security admin: Have the same view rights as security reader, and they can also update the security policy and dismiss recommendations and alerts.

 In this article, you learned about security policies in Azure Security Center.
 To learn more about Azure Security Center, see the following articles:

-- Setting security policies in Azure Security Center: Learn how to configure security policies for your Azure subscriptions and resource groups.
+- Setting security policies in Azure Security Center: Learn how to configure security policies for your Azure subscriptions.